$\gamma$-hadron spectra in p + Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV: pQCD parton model

-where $C_A=3$, and $l_{\rm T}$ is the transverse momentum of radiated gluon.
+starting at an initial time $\tau_0$, where $C_A=3$, and $\alpha_s$ is the strong coupling constant, $l_{\rm T}$ is the transverse momentum of radiated gluon and $z$ is its longitudinal momentum fraction.
 Note that the jet transport coefficient for a gluon and a quark is related by a constant color factor $\hat q_A/\hat q_F=C_A/C_F$.
 Therefore the energy loss of a gluon is simply $C_A/C_F$ times that of a quark \cite{Wang:2009qb}.
 The average number of radiated gluons from the propagating hard parton $d$ is \cite{Chang:2014fba},

-We also assume the jet transport parameter have the following temperature scaling and dependence on the fluid velocity \citep{Baier:1996sk},
+We also assume the jet transport parameter have the following temperature scaling and dependence on the fluid velocity \citep{Baier:1996sk}\cite{Chen:2010te},

-where $u^{\mu}$ is the local four flow velocity of the fluid, $T$ is the local temperature of the medium and $T_0$ is a reference temperature which is usually taken as the highest temperature at the center of the medium at the initial time $\tau_0$ in central proton-nucleus or nucleus-nucleus collisions.
-In our analysis we will vary $\tau_0$ to explore the sensitivity of parton energy loss on the initial time in p + Pb collisions.
-In our calculation, the dynamical evolution of the matter created in p + Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV is from event-by-event simulations of the superSONIC hydrodynamic model \cite{Weller:2017tsr}.
-In a previous work \cite{Xie:2019oxg}, the scaled dimensionless initial jet transport coefficient $\hat{q}_0/T_0^3$ extracted from single and dihadron suppression is found to decrease slightly with the initial temperature $T_0$.
-Since the initial temperature $T_0$ in central 5.02 TeV p + Pb collisions is similar with that in central 0.2 TeV Au + Au collisions, we use $\hat{q}_0=1.5$ GeV$^2$/fm which is extracted from the single hadron suppression in 0.2 TeV Au + Au collisions to calculate $\gamma$-hadron suppression in 5.02 TeV p + Pb collisions.
+where $p^{\mu}=(p_0,\vec p)$ is the four momentum of the parton, $u^{\mu}$ is the local four flow velocity of the fluid, $T$ is the local temperature of the medium and $T_0$ is a reference temperature which is usually taken as the highest temperature at the center of the medium at the initial time $\tau_0$ for each collision centrality in proton-nucleus or nucleus-nucleus collisions.
+In our study here we will vary $\tau_0$ to explore the sensitivity of parton energy loss on the initial time in p + Pb collisions.